-- Dirty cliff sensors
+- Dirty or dusty cliff sensors

-- Dark or black flooring confusing sensors
+- Shiny or reflective floor confusing the sensors

 Problem Description